UoA-eResearch/roonka_volume_models/README.md

 ## Instructions

-* Scripts have been developed for both Blender 2.79b and Blender 2.8.
+* Scripts have been developed for both Blender 2.79b, Blender 2.8, ArcGIS Pro, and ArcScene Desktop.
 It is recommended to use Blender 2.8 as some of these scripts require package installation outside of Blenders default python packages.
-* Scripts are organised into versioned folders with an included reademe containing additional information and instructions for each script included.
+* Scripts are organised into folders named by the software they are developed for.
+Within each software folder, there is a readme containing additional information and instructions for each script included.